BSC-ES/providentia/docs/source/Dashboard.md

 The **METADATA** button opens a pop-up menu allows the user to filter stations on the map by a variety of metadata variables.
 See here for more detailed information: [Metadata filtering](filtering_metadata)

+#### Searching for a field

+The pop-up menus opened by **QA**, **FLAGS**, **MODELS**, **COVERAGE**, **PERIOD** and **METADATA** each have a search box beside their buttons.
+Typing in it leaves only the fields matching what has been typed, and emptying it brings the rest back.
+Case, spaces, underscores and dashes are ignored, so `station name`, `Station_Name` and `stationname` all find the same field, and a small typo will still find what was meant when nothing matches exactly.

+Anything already selected or typed into a field stays as it is while searching, whether or not the field is on screen.
+The **Select All**, **Clear All** and **Select Default** buttons apply to the fields the search has left showing, so they can be used to select a group of fields at once.

+The **METADATA** menu searches the fields inside all of its metadata types rather than the type buttons themselves, listing what it finds in a second column beside them.
+A numeric field is shown there with its min, max and apply controls, so it can be set without opening the page it belongs to, and a text field is shown as the button onto its own page of values.

 ### Statistics

 ![providentia](uploads/dashboard_statistics.png)